browf1/pdsnd_github/README.md

 Project Title: Bikeshare Project

 ### Description
-This project provides an interactive user experience to provide descriptive statistics on bikeshare in three cities.
+This project provides an interactive user experience to provide descriptive statistics on bikeshare in three cities, and display raw data to the user.

 ### Files used
 chicago.csv